syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Organize-Pages.md

 {% endtabs %}

 ## Get the selected page indexes

 You can get the selected page indexes of the PDF document in the organizing pages window.
-The `PageSelected` event indicates that a page(s) is selected and the `SelectedPages` property of the `PageSelectedEventArgs` provides you the index of the pages that are currently selected.
-The following code shows how to wire the event in `PdfViewerControl`.
+The [PageSelected](https://help.syncfusion.com/cr/wpf/Syncfusion.PdfViewer.WPF~Syncfusion.Windows.PdfViewer.PdfViewerControl~PageSelected_EV.html) event indicates that a page(s) is selected and the [SelectedPages](https://help.syncfusion.com/cr/wpf/Syncfusion.PdfViewer.WPF~Syncfusion.Windows.PdfViewer.PageSelectedEventArgs~SelectedPages.html) property of the [PageSelectedEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.PdfViewer.WPF~Syncfusion.Windows.PdfViewer.PageSelectedEventArgs.html) provides you the index of the pages that are currently selected.
+The following code shows how to wire the event in [PdfViewerControl](https://help.syncfusion.com/cr/wpf/Syncfusion.PdfViewer.WPF~Syncfusion.Windows.PdfViewer.PdfViewerControl.html).

 {% tabs %}
 {% highlight c# %}